JazzieIQ/JSclassGutierrez/013/028-implement-class-into-mileage/readme.md

 I would implement Trip wherever TrackMPGAndTripCost was before.
 I would then call the Trip class and pass the values to the class and return the object.
 I would pass the Trip returned object to render the table from that object.

 The averages no longer are coming back as a number for my code.
-My calculate AVerage function was the fiorst area.
+My calculate AVerage function was the first area.
 After going back and recoding along then I ran into a breakage in the render.
+I currently do no havw working code even after following the "working code" solution.
+Can you please assist me further in correcting what i'm missing?